Flow Chord Pad

 Tips

-- Start with green — when in doubt, always pick a green chord.
-You'll get a solid, musical progression every time.
+- Start with green — when in doubt, pick a green chord.
+You'll tend to get a coherent progression.

-- Use yellow for interest — after 3-4 green picks, throw in a yellow chord to keep things from sounding predictable.
+- Use yellow for interest — after a few green picks, try a yellow chord to add variety.

-- Red for drama — a single red chord before a green resolution creates a powerful emotional moment.
+- Red for drama — a red chord before a green resolution creates contrast and tension.

-- Try genre switching — place the same chord, then switch genre profiles to see how the rankings change.
-A "boring" I-IV-V in folk becomes a sophisticated ii-V-I in jazz by viewing it through a different lens.
+- Try genre switching — place chords, then switch genre profiles to see how the rankings change.
+The same progression reads differently through a jazz lens than a folk one.

-- Build a 4-chord loop — the most common song structure in pop.
+- Build a 4-chord loop — a common song structure in pop.
 Pick 4 green/yellow chords and loop them.
-You now have a verse.